h2plucifer/nodejs-home-automation/README.md

                     * /deviceAPI/deviceRemove/:deviceName: To update  remove selected device .
           * Assumption : It is assumed that middleware hardware connection & integration for devices has been already done by some service.

-Markup : * Technologies used :
+* Technologies used :
               * Node.js /Express.js , EJS , JQuery , Bootstrap , yarn

-Markup : * Steps Setup & run application:  :
+* Steps Setup & run application:  :
               * To install required modules  fire following command  from project root directory : yarn install
               * To run the application fire fire following command  from project root directory :yarn run start
               * To access the application in browser go to the following url : http://localhost:8080